lylemalik/triple/README.md

 triple
 ======

-It's a search project writting by c
+It's a search project writting by c++